Frank Summers (American football)

-Frank Edward Summers (born September 6, 1985) is a former American football fullback and special teamer.
-He was drafted in the fifth round of the 2009 NFL Draft by the Pittsburgh Steelers.
-He played college football at UNLV.
+Frank Edward Summers (born September 6, 1985) is an American former professional football player who was a fullback and special teamer in the National Football League (NFL).
+He was selected in the fifth round of the 2009 NFL draft by the Pittsburgh Steelers.
+He played college football for the UNLV Rebels.

 College career

 Nicknamed "The Tank" due to his build and powerful running style, Summers signed with the University of California, Berkeley out of high school.
 After redshirting the 2004 season at California, he transferred to Laney College in Oakland, where he played in 2005 and 2006.
 He was a member of the JC Athletic Bureau All-American first-team in 2005.
 He then chose UNLV over Southern California because the Rebels offered him a chance to remain at running back while the Trojans wanted him to move to fullback.
 Utah and Washington State also recruited him.
 An immediate starter for the Rebels as a junior, Summers started all 12 games, rushing for 928 yards and scoring six touchdowns in earning Mountain West Conference honorable mention accolades.
 His rushing total dropped to 740 yards in 2009, but he improved upon his scoring (eight touchdowns) and showed enough at the Texas vs The Nation game and in subsequent workouts to earn a late-round look.